Student Activities: Student Participation in University Governance

-The ASUP vice president and ASUP secretary serve as voting, ex-officio members of the Academic Senate which is responsible for developing the University’s academic policies in a number of areas, as well as advising the administration in some non-academic areas.
+The ASUP vice president and ASUP Director of Communications serve as voting, ex-officio members of the Academic Senate which is responsible for developing the University’s academic policies in a number of areas, as well as advising the administration in some non-academic areas.

 Academic Senate Committee on Curriculum and Academic Regulations

 Two seats of this committee are filled by students, one undergraduate and one graduate student, who discuss, deliberate, and vote on matters pertaining to the academic programs.

 Students recommended by the ASUP president and appointed by the University president serve alongside faculty and staff on five Presidential Advisory Committees, which are Diversity and Inclusion, Student Media, Athletics, Health and Safety, Informational Technology, and Sustainability.